itucsdb1620/itucsdb15/docs/user/Mehmet Tankut Özen.rst

 1.2 Culture Page
 ----------------

-**Activity pages show list of cultural places, their photo, their main activity, country/city they belong to and their score**
+**Culture pages show list of cultural places, their photo, their main activity, country/city they belong to and their score**

 1.2.1 Main Page
 +++++++++++++++